-Are you ready to take on the responsibility of a new pet?
-Learning how to raise a kitten can be challenging—but it will definitely also be a lot of fun!
-Before getting a kitten, you need to make sure you’re ready to care for one for the rest of his life.
+Before bringing home a feline friend, you need to make sure you’re ready to care for one for the rest of their life.
 Here are six signs you’re ready for the adventure.

 Do you want a cuddler, or do you prefer an independent cat?
-Just like human babies, a kitten’s personality takes time to develop, which means that you won’t know what kind of personality your kitten will have until he gets a bit older.
+Just like human babies, a kitten’s personality takes time to develop, which means you won’t really know what kind of personality your kitten will have until they get a bit older.

 Most cats and kittens adopted from a shelter or rescue organization will be up-to-date on vaccinations, and most shelters spay or neuter cats before they are adopted, according to Dr. Brinker.
 While adult cats may not need vaccines until the following year after adoptions, kittens will need to visit the vet much sooner than that.

 “Kittens need a series of booster vaccinations and deworming before they are a year old,” Dr. Brinker says.
-“When the kitten is 4 months old, he or she will need a rabies vaccination, and if the kitten isn’t spayed or neutered by 4 to 6 months of age, that will need to be done as well.”
+“When the kitten is 4 months old, they will need a rabies vaccination, and if the kitten isn’t spayed or neutered by 4 to 6 months of age, that will need to be done as well.”

-If you’re going to adopt a kitten, keep in mind that he will need follow-up veterinary care to ensure he is fully protected from common diseases and health issues.
+If you’re going to adopt a kitten, keep in mind that they will need follow-up veterinary care to ensure they are fully protected from common diseases and health issues.
 And as Dr. Brinker points out, this can get quite expensive.

 No, kittens are not made of glass.
 But they are experts at getting into trouble—more so than older, more mature cats—and, as a result, may get injured.
-Plus, Dr. Brinker points out that kittens don’t have as strong of an immune system as adult cats.
+Plus, Dr. Brinker points out, kittens don’t have as strong of an immune system as adult cats.
 They also haven’t received all of their vaccinations yet.
-That means kittens are more likely to get sick if exposed to a viral or bacterial infection.
+And that means kittens are more likely to get sick if exposed to a viral or bacterial infection.

 “Give your kitten a chance to burn off energy before it’s lights out,” Dr. Brinker says.
 “Throughout the day, make sure your kitten has plenty of toys, scratching posts and places to run and play.”

-Dr. Brinker also suggests purchasing a food puzzle or other interactive toys to help him stay busy.
+Dr. Brinker suggests purchasing a food puzzle or other interactive toys to help them stay busy.
 Interactive toys like Frisco’s Foldable Crinkle Play Tunnel, electronic toys like Cat’s Meow Motorized Chaser cat toy and a cat scratcher like Catit’s Lounge Scratcher with catnip are great options for keeping your kitten busy so they can burn off all that youthful energy.

 You’ll also want to be sure to provide your kitten with hiding spaces and climbing opportunities.
 Cat trees, like Frisco’s 52- inch Faux Fur Cat Tree and Condo, are a great choice because they’re sort of like playhouses for kids—they can play with them but also hide away and take naps in them.

 “You may even think about adopting two kittens at the same time,” Dr. Brinker says.
 “There are many great reasons why two is better than one, including that they can play and keep each other company.”